kasperg/symfony-propel-slope-one-recommendations-plugin/README.markdown

-# sfPropelSlopeOneRecommendation plugin
+# sfPropelSlopeOneRecommendationPlugin

-sfPropelSlopeOneRecommendation is a symfony plugin that enables collaborative filtering based on the [Slope One algorithms](http://en.wikipedia.org/wiki/Slope_One).
+sfPropelSlopeOneRecommendationPlugin is a symfony plugin that enables collaborative filtering based on the [Slope One algorithms](http://en.wikipedia.org/wiki/Slope_One).
 The plugin supports two scenarios:

 * Recommending new items to a user based on his/her previous ratings
 * Recommending other items with similar ratings as a specific item

-sfPropelSlopeOneRecommendation consists of Propel behaviors for retrieving recommendations and tasks for maintaining the underlying datastructure for the recommendations.
+sfPropelSlopeOneRecommendationPlugin consists of Propel behaviors for retrieving recommendations and tasks for maintaining the underlying datastructure for the recommendations.

 This plugin supports but does not require [sfGuardPlugin](http://www.symfony-project.org/plugins/sfGuardPlugin) for user management and [sfPropelActAsRatableBehaviorPlugin](http://www.symfony-project.org/plugins/sfPropelActAsRatableBehaviorPlugin) for ratings through flexible configuration options.